-Psychiatrists are medical doctors specializes in diagnosing and treating mental illness.
+Psychiatrists are medical doctors who specialize in diagnosing and treating mental illness.
 Their training focuses on the relationship between emotional illness and other medical illnesses; their training qualifies them to distinguish between physical and psychological causes of symptoms.
 They can order medical and neurological psychological testing, and can dispense medication and provide counseling therapy.
 Degrees: MD, DO.

 Psychologists have a doctoral degree in psychology in the study of the mind and behavior.
 They can order neurological psychological testing and perform counseling therapy and behavior modification therapy.
 They cannot dispense medication but often coordinate with psychiatrists for such medical intervention.
 Degrees: PhD or PsyD.